Why You WANT To Eat Well In Early Recovery

 My body was severely damaged by my using; my liver was enlarged and had scarring from my excessive use of alcohol; my brain chemistry was seriously depleted in vital feel-good hormones; I was 150 pounds overweight, breathless, and heavy; I had various skin conditions; and severe asthma.

 Despite my weight, I was malnourished because I wasn’t eating well and addiction affects the body’s ability to absorb nutrients.
 It is no wonder why I was exhausted; my body was fighting to heal itself.
-That malnutrition caused weakness, insomnia, anxiety, depression, lowered immunity.
+That malnutrition caused weakness, insomnia, anxiety, depression, and lowered immunity.
 Is it any wonder I felt terrible?

 Because of my altered brain chemistry and exhaustion, I craved high carbohydrate and highly palatable foods—like white bread, pastries, candy, cheese, cakes, chips, fries, burgers.
 All the unhealthy and highly processed foods that offer very little nutritional value and actually make you feel worse.

 I craved those foods for two reasons.
 First, because I was seeking energy and nutrients to heal.
-Second, my brain was seeking ways to reward itself for the depleted dopamine—the body’s feel good chemical that I found in drugs.
+Second, my brain was seeking ways to reward itself for the depleted dopamine—the body’s feel-good chemical that I found in drugs.

 Had I known about the power of eating well in recovery—that it could speed up my healing and give me more energy—I would’ve jumped at the chance.
 I’ve lost count of the amount of times someone has told me that to incorporate eating well in early recovery is too much.
 I completely disagree.
 In fact, some research has shown that when provided with a nutrition program, people in recovery maintain sobriety for longer periods and recover more quickly.